abilian/viewdom/docs/usage/components.md

 :end-before: end-before
 ```

+`children` is a keyword argument that is available to components.
 Note how the component closes with `<//>` when it contains nested children, as opposed to the self-closing form in the first example.

 As expected, components can have props, passed as what looks like HTML attributes.
 Here we pass a `title` as an argument to `Heading`, using a simple HTML attribute string value: